 The synod will “proceed to the granting of Autocephaly to the Church of Ukraine,” a statement said.

 The synod took several decisions to pave the way for Ukraine to set up its church, including rehabilitating a Ukrainian patriarch excommunicated by the Russian Orthodox Church for leading a breakaway church in the early 1990s. (source Reuters)

 People can’t fail to have noticed that President Vladimir Putin has found God.
 For a former KGB chief and a presumably a hard-line communist back in the day this is truly his road to Damascus.
 Or is it?

 Like the Tsars he has used religion as a “soft power” approach to influence all the orthodox followers in the former Soviet Union using Patriarch Krill as his go-to church man.
-He is said to have his own confessor (that must be an interesting experience) and was recently seen wading in ice-cold water at Epiphany (but he’s always bearing his chest isn’t he).
+He is said to have his own confessor (that must be an interesting experience) and was recently seen wading in ice-cold water at Epiphany (but then he’s always bearing his chest isn’t he?).

 But the Ukrainians have had enough and want to break from Moscow.
 They accuse the Russians of hacking and even an assassination attempt on Patriarch Filaret who has been particularly critical of Putin using the church for political advantage.